runlikeforrestgump/emacs/README.md

 # Syntax Highlighting (Font Lock)

-Font Lock mode is a minor mode, always local to a particular buffer, which assigns faces to the text in the buffer.
+Font Lock mode is a minor mode, always local to a particular buffer, which assigns faces to various bits of text in the buffer.
 Each buffer's major mode tells Font Lock mode which text to fontify; for instance, programming language modes fontify syntactically relevant constructs like comments, strings, and function names.
-Most other editors for to this as syntax highlighting.
 Font Lock mode is enabled by default.

+Most other editors refer to font locking as syntax highlighting.

 In most cases, you'll find that syntax highlighting works out of the box.